 This web page is NOT a complete instruction manual for building a Bluenose model.
 There are other sources that do a much better job (see References).
-I just pulled together information from different source for my use to build the ship with keel, frames, stanchions and some internal compartments like it was done with the real Bluenose/Bluenose II.
+I just pulled together information from different source for my use to build the ship with keel, frames, stanchions and rigging like it was done with the real Bluenose/Bluenose II.

 Before starting with the project it is important to give a summary of the history of the Bluenose and Bluenose II.
 It will also illustrate the decisions on scope and scale of the project.

 Bluenose was a fishing and racing schooner.
 She was designed by William J. Roué of Halifax, and built at the shipyard of Richard W. Smith & George A. Rhuland in Lunenburg, Nova Scotia, Canada.
 The building was overseen by shipwright John Rhuland.
 The Bluenose was launched on March 26th, 1921.